CosmWasm/wasmd/SECURITY.md

  - Allow us a reasonable amount of time to correct or address security vulnerabilities.
  - Avoid exploiting any vulnerabilities that you discover.
- - Demonstrate good faith by not disrupting or degrading services built on top of cw-plus.
+ - Demonstrate good faith by not disrupting or degrading services built on top of this software.

 ## Vulnerability Disclosure Process